Skip to main content

 Student parking sites are available at:

-You will need a parking permit to access student car park sites.
-Register your car and payment details on our University’s Hozah website
+There is no student parking on de Havilland campus and you will need a parking permit to access student car park sites.
+Parking on campus in £3 a day, you can register your car and payment details on our University’s Hozah website

 You will receive a confirmation email once you have registered – check your junk / spam folders if it doesn’t appear in your inbox.
 If you haven’t received a confirmation email, please contact the Parking Team.